Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

 Server [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and the Web Server [Nginx](https://nginx.org).

-## Installing Python3.8
+## Upgrading Python3.8

-Most _RHEL_ are delivered with a Python version older than Python3.8 which is the oldest Python version supported by Taipy.
-If you are in that case, please install at least Python3.8:
+Most _RHEL_ are delivered with a Python version older than 3.8 which is the oldest Python version supported by Taipy.
+If you are in that case, please install at least Python 3.8:
 ```
 sudo dnf install -y gcc openssl-devel bzip2-devel libffi-devel make
 wget https://www.python.org/ftp/python/3.8.12/Python-3.8.12.tgz